On this page

 The strategy for young people’s encounter with art and culture from 2014 (see section 8.3) contained funds for launching a course to further young project initiators’ skills in organising, planning, and conducting cultural projects.
 The total funding was DKK 2.1 million.
 The funds were used in connection with the start-up or further development of local training courses.

 Also, the strategy contained funding for young people’s self-organised cultural projects, where young people and local players (e.g. municipal youth schools and cultural institutions) collaborate on exploring and improving possibilities for self-organised youth culture.
 The pool targeted partnerships between young people and e.g. municipal youth schools, general education associations, cultural institutions etc. The projects were obliged to take their starting point in the young people's desire to and abilities for creating and organising something themselves, while at the same time providing a framework for the young people to receive help, assistance and sparring from more established parties.
 The total funding was DKK 5 million.

-CAKI – Centre for Applied Artistic Innovation – is a knowledge centre for the arts educations.
+The arts education institutions support CAKI – Centre for Applied Artistic Innovation which is a knowledge centre for entrepreneurship within the arts educations.

 Activities and beneficiaries should be in the interface between art/culture and business/growth.

 Private persons, associations, networks, entrepreneurship environments or art groups may apply for funding.
 The funding is not targeted solely at young artists, but young artists may apply for funding.